 RFID Readers Information

-RFID readers are devices that perceive, interrogate, and amend RFID tags which have assigned a unique electronic identity to a physical article.
+RFID tags assign a unique electronic identity to a physical article; an RFID reader decodes the information contained in the tag.
 These two devices exchange information by the use of short-range RF signals.

-RFID tags are used to designate various assets with an electronic identity which can be encoded and read by RFID readers.
-The RFID reader propagates a particular radio frequency and once a compatible RFID tag enters the reader's detection range, the tag transmits a return signal.
+RFID tags provide the assets with an electronic identity that can be encoded and read by RFID readers.
+The RFID reader propagates a particular radio frequency.
+Once a compatible RFID tag enters the reader's detection range, the tag transmits a return signal.
 This return signal has been modulated to include the tag's protocol, managing organization, asset description, and serial number.
-Such information is commonly stored as a 96-bit string of data called an electronic product code and the reader determines EPC accuracy by the use of an error correcting code algorithm.
+Such information is commonly stored as a 96-bit string of data called an electronic product code (EPC).
+The reader uses an error-correcting code algorithm to determine EPC accuracy.
 At this point the reader relays the tag identification to the system user, server, or database, which updates the data of the RFID tag as needed.

 The way in which the reader perceives the RFID tag depends on whether the tag is active or passive.
-Active tags periodically transmit the tag's RF signal which is then registered by the reader.
-Active tags require a charge in the circuit and antenna, and have a larger range because of an integrated battery.
-In the instance of semi-active (the circuit is charged, but not the antenna) or passive (there is no battery and no charge) RFID tags, the tags wait for the initial RF from the reader before broadcasting the return signal.
-Since passive tags have no battery to charge the circuit, the initial magnetic field radiated by the reader must be threefold the field needed to maintain communication.
+Active tags periodically transmit the tag's RF signal, which the reader registers.
+Active tags require a charge in the circuit and antenna; the integrated battery gives them a larger range.
+Semi-active (the circuit is charged, but not the antenna) or passive (there is no battery and no charge) RFID tags wait to receive the initial RF from the reader before broadcasting the return signal.
+Since passive tags have no battery to charge the circuit, the initial magnetic field radiated by the reader must be three times the field needed to maintain communication.
 Readers compatible with passive tags require a larger, in-phase coil antenna as well.

 The accompanying table represents the most common frequencies used by RFID equipment.